 Persistent Bad Breath

-Chronic bad breath, also called halitosis, can go beyond being a social inconvenience.
+Chronic bad breath, or halitosis, isn’t just a social inconvenience.
 It could be a sign of gum disease.
-The bacteria that cause gum infections produce toxins that give off an unpleasant odor.
-If your bad breath persists even after brushing, flossing, and using mouthwash, it could be due to an underlying gum infection that needs attention.
+The bacteria that cause gum infections make toxins that give off an unpleasant odor.
+If your bad breath persists even after brushing, flossing, and using mouthwash, it could be from a gum infection that needs attention.

 Gum Recession

-As gum disease progresses, the gums may begin to pull away from the teeth, creating the appearance of longer teeth.
-This recession exposes the roots of the teeth, making them more sensitive to hot, cold, or sweet foods.
-Receding gums also create pockets where more bacteria can accumulate, further accelerating the disease process.
+As gum disease progresses, the gums begin to pull away from the teeth and make them look longer.
+This recession exposes the roots of the teeth and makes them more sensitive to hot, cold, or sweet foods.
+Receding gums also create pockets where more bacteria can form and accelerate the disease process.
 If you notice that your teeth are looking unusually long or your gumline is uneven, it could be a sign of advanced gum disease.

 Loose or Shifting Teeth

-In the later stages of gum disease, the bone and connective tissues that hold teeth in place can begin to break down.
-This may result in teeth feeling loose, shifting positions, or changes in the way your teeth fit together when you bite.
-Such changes should never be ignored, as they suggest significant damage to the structures supporting your teeth.
+In the later stages of gum disease, the bone and connective tissues that hold teeth in place begin to break down.
+This can cause your teeth to feel loose, shifting positions, or changes in the way your teeth fit together when you bite.
+You shouldn’t ignore changes like this because they cause significant damage to the structures supporting your teeth.

 Pus Between Teeth and Gums

-The presence of pus or a discharge around the gums or between teeth is a definite sign of infection.
-This can occur when gum disease progresses to a point where pockets form between the gums and teeth and become infected.
-Pus is the body’s response to infection, and its appearance is a sign that the immune system is fighting off harmful bacteria.
-This symptom warrants immediate dental attention.
+Pus or a discharge around the gums or between teeth is a definite sign of infection.
+This happens when gum disease progresses to a point where pockets form between the gums and teeth.
+Pus is the body’s response to infection.
+Seeing it is a sign that the immune system is fighting off harmful bacteria.

 Changes in the Fit of Dentures or Dental Appliances

-At Carol Stream & Elgin Dental Associates, we are dedicated to helping you preserve your oral health.
+At Carol Stream & Elgin Dental Associates, we provide gum disease treatments for all ages.
 If you notice any of the above symptoms, don’t hesitate to reach out.
-The sooner you seek treatment, the better your odds are at reversing the disease.
-Contact our office today to schedule a consultation and learn more about how to maintain your gum health.
+The sooner you get treated, the better your odds are at reversing the disease.
+Contact our doctors today to schedule a visit and exam.